Home (current posts)

 I live on the south coast of the UK.
 I'm very happily married to Tim (who looks after me, cherishes me and works so hard) and we have 2 daughters and a cat, Floyd.
 I love Hello Kitty, Littest Pets, crafting, reading, baking, playing on my Nintendo ds, cute dresses and all manner of hair accessories.
 I'm also, without doubt, a future crazy cat lady.

-Me, Tim, April, Rosie and Billy and Floyd-the-cat :)
+Me, Tim, April, Rosie and Floyd-the-cat :)

 Versatile Blogger Award

 Please DO NOT link directly to pictures on my website!